Erioldoesdesign/Design_HOSS_PhD/autoethnographic-study-OSS.md

 ### Hiring and Interview process

+The organisation I'm focussing on during this autoethnography was one that had put out a job advert for the position they were hiring for.
+Some of the key criteria were

 ### Understanding the OSS and other tooling

 ### Advocacy across functions and organisational team build